dymmond/lilya/docs/en/docs/contrib/security/oauth-jwt.md

 $ openssl rand -hex 32
 ```

-Here’s a clearer and more concise version of the instructions:
+Here's a clearer and more concise version of the instructions:

 1. Copy the output of the random secret key generation into the `SECRET_KEY` variable (do not use the example key).
 2. Create a variable `ALGORITHM` and set it to `"HS256"`, the algorithm used for signing the JWT token.
-3. Define a variable for the token’s expiration time.
+3. Define a variable for the token's expiration time.
 4. Define a Pydantic model to use for the response in the token endpoint.
 5. Create a utility function to generate a new access token.